 This is an absolutely delicious, creamy but light, cheesecake.
 If you have never been a fan of ricotta cheesecakes because they are too dry or not as creamy as the traditional all cream cheese cake, give this one a try.
 It is our favorite cheesecake.
 We use chocolate-chip biscotti for the crust but you can use any flavor that you like.
 It is so flavorful you don't need any fruit or sauce topping.

 Preheat oven to 350-degrees F. Put the ricotta in a strainer over a bowl to remove excess water.
 Wrap foil under the bottom and about 2-inches up the sides of a 9-inch springform pan.

 In a food processor, grind the biscotti until fine.
 Add the melted butter and process until the mixture is well moistened.
 Press the biscotti crumb mixture on the bottom of the springform pan.
 Bake 15 minutes, or until the crust is golden brown.
 Cool on a wire rack.

+In a clean food processor bowl, blend the drained ricotta until smooth.
 Add the cream cheese and sugar and blend well.
 Add the honey, orange zest, and vanilla and blend well.
 Add the eggs and blend well.
 Pour the cheese mixture over the crust in the pan.

 Place the springform pan in a large roasting pan.
 Pour hot water into the roasting pan to come halfway up the sides of the springform pan.
 Bake for 65 minutes, or until the cheesecake is golden.
 The center of the cake will still move slightly when the pan is gently shaken.
 Transfer the cake to a wire rack and allow to cool for 1 hour.